 When your baby starts solids, you will see a big change in the color, consistency, and (definitely!) smell of the poop.

 If your little one just started solids and you are suddenly noticing white curds, look to diet as the first possible cause.
 That cottage cheese looking substance could quite literally be the cottage cheese they ate earlier!
 Even things like pasta, rice, potatoes, etc., could give a white-ish or chunky appearance.
-You might be surprised by the way food looks once it shows up partially digested in the diaper.
-A snack like colorful cereal or crackers could easily end up looking like white chunks after a trip through your baby.

 What if my baby’s poop is totally white?

 Poop that is completely white, chalky looking, or very pale is a different story – talk to your pediatrician ASAP if you see this.
-It’s rare, but it can indicate an issue with the way the liver is processing bile.
+It’s rare, but it can indicate an issue with the way the liver is processing bile

 What does infected baby poop look like?

 If you are worried that your baby might have an infection or other issue going on, don’t worry.
-White chunks or curds in your baby’s poop does not indicate an infection.
+White chunks or curds in your baby’s poop does not always indicate an infection.

 What does teething poop look like?